blockchainsllc/in3-docs/docs/api-c.md

 #define op_exec (m,gas) return m;
 ```

 #### subgas (g)

 #### GAS_CC_NET_SSTORE_NOOP_GAS

 Once per SSTORE operation if the value doesn't change.

 ```c
 #define GAS_CC_NET_SSTORE_NOOP_GAS 200
 ```

 #### GAS_CC_NET_SSTORE_INIT_GAS

 Once per SSTORE operation from clean zero.

 ```c
 #define GAS_CC_NET_SSTORE_INIT_GAS 20000
 ```

 #### GAS_CC_NET_SSTORE_CLEAN_GAS

 Once per SSTORE operation from clean non-zero.

 ```c
 #define GAS_CC_NET_SSTORE_CLEAN_GAS 5000
 ```

 #### GAS_CC_NET_SSTORE_DIRTY_GAS

 Once per SSTORE operation from dirty.

 ```c
 #define GAS_CC_NET_SSTORE_DIRTY_GAS 200
 ```

 #### GAS_CC_NET_SSTORE_CLEAR_REFUND

 Once per SSTORE operation for clearing an originally existing storage slot.

 ```c
 #define GAS_CC_NET_SSTORE_CLEAR_REFUND 15000
 ```

 #### GAS_CC_NET_SSTORE_RESET_REFUND

 Once per SSTORE operation for resetting to the original non-zero value.

 ```c
 #define GAS_CC_NET_SSTORE_RESET_REFUND 4800
 ```

 #### GAS_CC_NET_SSTORE_RESET_CLEAR_REFUND

-Once per SSTORE operation for resetting to the original zero valuev.
+Once per SSTORE operation for resetting to the original zero value.

 ```c
 #define GAS_CC_NET_SSTORE_RESET_CLEAR_REFUND 19800
 ```

 #### G_ZERO

 Nothing is paid for operations of the set Wzero.

 ```c
 #define G_ZERO 0
 ```

 #### G_JUMPDEST

 JUMP DEST.

 ```c
 #define G_JUMPDEST 1
 ```

 #### G_BASE

 This is the amount of gas to pay for operations of the set Wbase.

 ```c
 #define G_BASE 2
 ```

 #### G_VERY_LOW

 This is the amount of gas to pay for operations of the set Wverylow.

 ```c
 #define G_VERY_LOW 3
 ```

 #### G_LOW

 This is the amount of gas to pay for operations of the set Wlow.

 ```c
 #define G_LOW 5
 ```

 #### G_MID

 This is the amount of gas to pay for operations of the set Wmid.

 ```c
 #define G_MID 8
 ```

 #### G_HIGH

 This is the amount of gas to pay for operations of the set Whigh.

 ```c
 #define G_HIGH 10
 ```

 #### G_EXTCODE

 This is the amount of gas to pay for operations of the set Wextcode.

 ```c
 #define G_EXTCODE 700
 ```

 #### G_BALANCE

 This is the amount of gas to pay for a BALANCE operation.

 ```c
 #define G_BALANCE 400
 ```

 #### G_SLOAD

 This is paid for an SLOAD operation.

 ```c
 #define G_SLOAD 200
 ```

 #### G_SSET

 This is paid for an SSTORE operation when the storage value is set to non-zero from zero.

 ```c
 #define G_SSET 20000
 ```

 #### G_SRESET

 This is the amount for an SSTORE operation when the storage value’s zeroness remains unchanged or is set to zero.

 ```c
 #define G_SRESET 5000
 ```

 #### R_SCLEAR

 This is the refund given (added into the refund counter) when the storage value is set to zero from non-zero.

 ```c
 #define R_SCLEAR 15000
 ```

 #### R_SELFDESTRUCT

 This is the refund given (added into the refund counter) for self-destructing an account.

 ```c
 #define R_SELFDESTRUCT 24000
 ```

 #### G_SELFDESTRUCT

 This is the amount of gas to pay for a SELFDESTRUCT operation.

 ```c
 #define G_SELFDESTRUCT 5000
 ```

 #### G_CREATE

 This is paid for a CREATE operation.

 ```c
 #define G_CREATE 32000
 ```

 #### G_CODEDEPOSIT

 This is paid per byte for a CREATE operation to succeed in placing code into the state.

 ```c
 #define G_CODEDEPOSIT 200
 ```

 #### G_CALL

 This is paid for a CALL operation.

 ```c
 #define G_CALL 700
 ```

 #### G_CALLVALUE

 This is paid for a non-zero value transfer as part of the CALL operation.

 ```c
 #define G_CALLVALUE 9000
 ```

 #### G_CALLSTIPEND

 This is a stipend for the called contract subtracted from Gcallvalue for a non-zero value transfer.

 ```c
 #define G_CALLSTIPEND 2300
 ```

 #### G_NEWACCOUNT

-This is paid for a CALL or for a SELFDESTRUCT operation which creates an account.
+This is paid for a CALL or for a SELFDESTRUCT operation, which creates an account.

 ```c
 #define G_NEWACCOUNT 25000
 ```

 #### G_EXP

 This is a partial payment for an EXP operation.

 ```c
 #define G_EXP 10
 ```

 #### G_EXPBYTE

 This is a partial payment when multiplied by dlog256(exponent)e for the EXP operation.

 ```c
 #define G_EXPBYTE 50
 ```

 #### G_MEMORY

 This is paid for every additional word when expanding memory.

 ```c
 #define G_MEMORY 3
 ```

 #### G_TXCREATE

 This is paid by all contract-creating transactions after the Homestead transition.

 ```c
 #define G_TXCREATE 32000
 ```

 #### G_TXDATA_ZERO

 This is paid for every zero byte of data or code for a transaction.

 ```c
 #define G_TXDATA_ZERO 4
 ```

 #### G_TXDATA_NONZERO

 This is paid for every non-zero byte of data or code for a transaction.

 ```c
 #define G_TXDATA_NONZERO 68
 ```

 #### G_TRANSACTION

 This is paid for every transaction.

 ```c
 #define G_TRANSACTION 21000
 ```

 #### G_LOG

 This is a partial payment for a LOG operation.

 ```c
 #define G_LOG 375
 ```

 #### G_LOGDATA

 This is paid for each byte in a LOG operation’s data.

 ```c
 #define G_LOGDATA 8
 ```

 #### G_LOGTOPIC

 This is paid for each topic of a LOG operation.

 ```c
 #define G_LOGTOPIC 375
 ```

 #### G_SHA3

 This is paid for each SHA3 operation.

 ```c
 #define G_SHA3 30
 ```

 #### G_SHA3WORD

 This is paid for each word (rounded up) for input data to a SHA3 operation.

 ```c
 #define G_SHA3WORD 6
 ```

 #### G_COPY

 This is a partial payment for *COPY operations, multiplied by the number of words copied, rounded up.

 ```c
 #define G_COPY 3
 ```

 #### G_BLOCKHASH

 This is a payment for a BLOCKHASH operation.

 ```c
 #define G_BLOCKHASH 20
 ```

 #### G_PRE_EC_RECOVER

 Precompile EC RECOVER.

 ```c
 #define G_PRE_EC_RECOVER 3000
 ```

 #### G_PRE_SHA256

 Precompile SHA256.

 ```c
 #define G_PRE_SHA256 60
 ```

 #### G_PRE_SHA256_WORD

 Precompile SHA256 per word.

 ```c
 #define G_PRE_SHA256_WORD 12
 ```

 #### G_PRE_RIPEMD160